Leyte Island, Philippines

 Davao City, Philippines

 "I have lived for 25 years in Davao City and I must say it is the best place to retire.
 The place is accessible to domestic and international routes, with a state of the art international airport.
 Beaches are less than an hour away.
 The medical facilities and expertise of doctors are at par with that of Manila.
 All specialities of health are available, as well as good areas of interventions.
 Cost is definitely much lower than that of Manila.
 My recent travel made me aware of high end facilities now present, Malls in Manila are in Davao City, stores in Manila are also there, restaurants are both high end and affordable.
 With a good local governance, peace and order and cleanliness has been maintained in the place.
 Although Davao is not necessarily spared of crime, it is definitely a safer place than a lot of urban places in the Philippines, thanks to good leadership.
 Since Mindanao is a connected place being one island, Davao City is accessible via land transfer to neighboring places, where tourism is high, nature is awesome, cost is a surprise.
-Retiring in Davao City, Philippines is surely a thing I most recommend," said one expat in Davao City, Philippines.
+Retiring in Davao City, Philippines is surely a thing I most recommend," said one member in Davao City, Philippines.

 Allea Real Estate in Davao